-Upon notice of a missing resident-student, the staff member will immediately notify the Director and/or Assistant Directors of Resident Support, or another supervisor in their absence (in person or over the phone).
-If the report is made to a Resident Manager on Duty, or when there are no supervisory staff available, the RM or staff member will notify the Supervisor on Call.
-UWPD will immediately be notified by University Apartment staff.
+The staff member should then immediately notify the Director and/or Assistant Directors of Resident Support, or another supervisor in their absence.
+If the report is made to a Resident Manager on Duty, or when there are no supervisory staff available, the RM or staff member should notify the Supervisor on Call.

 UWPD will lead any investigation into the missing person report.
-University Apartments staff will assist by providing any contact information available in UAS or in the resident's paper apartment files.
+University Apartments staff will assist by providing any contact information available in StarRez.